You are using an unsupported browser.

 Our therapists have perfected their skills to go beyond typical diagnoses and treatments of sprains, strains and other injuries.
 We are specialists in locating the exact tissue(s) lying at the root of the problem and in applying advanced manual therapy techniques to restore wellness.

 SPC’s philosophy is that practitioners work together as a team to get the most effective results.

 Manual therapists use physiotherapy, podiatry, osteopathy and soft tissue techniques to restore normal function to the injured area.
 At the same time, exercise rehab specialists utilize postural evaluation, corrective and performance enhancement exercises and scientifically developed stretching protocols to ensure long lasting results.

-Jay co-developed and put in place a unique system called F.I.T.T.S, the Flexible Integrated Therapy and Training System.
-The F.I.T.T.S philosophy encompasses several cutting edge manual therapy, evaluation and training techniques which has become our clinic’s winning formula.
+In 2001, Jay co-developed and put in place a unique system called F.I.T.T.S, the Flexible Integrated Therapy and Training System.
+The F.I.T.T.S philosophy encompasses several cutting edge manual therapy, evaluation and training techniques which has been his winning formula.